beda-software/drf-writable-nested/README.md

 }
 ```

-This package automatically will create all relations and we can see the output
+This serializer automatically will create all relations and we can see the output
 like the following example:
 ```json
 {